 - Unfortunately, she pushes it a bit hard and cycles over to Cutscene Incompetence when it's time for a boss fight.

 - Developer's Room: Only accessible after completing the game, and even then the player has to go through a chain of arbitrary events at random locations.
 (Apparently popping a bubble allows you to activate a source well.
 Or something.)
 Lampshaded when the first guy in the room accuses you of lying if you say you didn't look for instructions online.
-And then he kills you.
+And then he (pretends) to kill you.

 - Dark Is Evil: Played straight with the location of Lord Agony's stronghold, which is imaginatively called "Dark Ridge".